Photo: Alexey Demidov/Pexels

 Exile Visual Arts Award

-The Exile Visual Arts Award 2023, endowed with 10,000 euros, goes to the Iranian artist Farkhondeh Shahroudi for the works “Sky is no one’s ground” and “Max Beckmann was not here”.
+The Exile Visual Arts Award 2023 went to the Iranian artist Farkhondeh Shahroudi for the works ‘Sky is no one’s ground’ and ‘Max Beckmann was not here’.
 The award ceremony took place on 8 September 2023 as part of the opening of the Days of Exile at the Berlin Academy of Arts.

 Farkhondeh Shahroudi has lived in exile in Germany since 1990.
-A large part of her work reflects her artistic engagement with revolution, war and flight.
-This also applies to her two prize-winning works, which are presented by the jury as follows:
+Much of her work reflects her artistic engagement with revolution, war and flight.
+This also applies to the two award-winning works:

-The jury praised the high complexity of Shahroudi’s works: “With the link between the poetically over-formed flag and the expansive performance, the artist gives strong expression to her own experiences of exile in ‘Sky is no one’s ground’.
+The jury praised the great complexity of Shahroudi’s works: ‘With the link between the poetically over-formed banner and the expansive performance, the artist gives strong expression to her own experiences of exile in “Sky is no one’s ground”.
 It symbolises rootedness and connection as well as detachment and disruption.
-Her work ‘Max Beckmann was not here’, with its banner from the Shiite tradition, also represents a multi-layered connection between continuity, flight and exile – both historical and contemporary.
-Those who were expelled cannot be here – and yet they are through their immortalisation in art.”
+Her work ‘Max Beckmann was not here’ also uses the banner from the Shiite tradition to represent a multi-layered connection between continuity, flight and exile – both historical and contemporary.
+Those who have been expelled cannot be here – and yet they are through their immortalisation in art.’

 Performance of the award winner